sajjadh47/woo-cart-additional-fee/readme.txt

 Add Additional Fee to your Customer Cart Based on Some Filters.

 == Description ==
 This plugins helps admin to add an additional fee to the WooCommerce cart.
 Admin can add additional fee label and fee amount both fixed & percentage fee type are available.
 Also can filter fee to specific product.
 Admin can also apply fee based on cart amount like minimum amount or maximum amount or both min max amount.
-Admin can also enable fee for specific customer/user country..
-Filter for User States is coming soon...
+Admin can also enable fee for specific customer country.

 = Features: =
 - Add Additional Fees: Easily apply extra fees to the WooCommerce shopping cart.